CygenceTech/content-ops-starter/content/pages/cloud-security.md

         textAlign: center
     title:
       type: TitleBlock
-      text: The Future is AI
+      text: The Future is AI...
       color: text-dark
     subtitle: The Past Was Cloud
 slug: cloud-security